Another Ticket: Chart performance

-The studio album was successful in the charts, reaching the Top 40 in seven countries, three of which, it peaked in the Top 10.
-In New Zealand, the release reached its highest position on No. 3.
+The studio album was successful in the charts, reaching the Top 40 in seven countries, on three of which it peaked in the Top 10.
+In New Zealand, the release reached its highest position at No. 3.
 In Norway and in the United States, Another Ticket reached Nos.
 5 and 7, respectively.
 In the United Kingdom, the release placed itself at No. 18.
 In Germany and Sweden, the album reached No. 26.
 In the Netherlands, Another Ticket peaked at No. 38.

 Reception

 In a retrospective review for AllMusic, William Ruhlmann feels that the album is "star-crossed", "not too shabby", and while it "wasn't great Clapton" it should have got more notice than it did.
 Rolling Stone journalist John Piccarella notes: "Rita Mae” [...] is the only song on side two that’s not about dying.
 It's about murder.
 As an artist often criticized for mellowing out, Eric Clapton has succeeded in making very popular music from an authentic and deeply tragic blues sensibility.
 He addresses both the heart and the charts in the same way: with a bullet."

+Robert Palmer of The New York Times said the album was "dominated by commercial soft rock and evidences little of his celebrated mid-60's fire.
+He is a singer and songwriter who now just happens to play guitar, not an aggressive soloist."